Building Bridges, Tearing Down Walls

 In 1973, the Siegel-Schwall Band released Three Pieces for Blues Band and Symphony Orchestra on the prestigious classical music label Deutsche Grammophon.
 The title track was a groundbreaking piece composed by jazz trombonist William Russo combining classical music played by an orchestra (the San Francisco Symphony) with blues music played by a four-piece band (Siegel-Schwall) conducted by maestro Seiji Ozawa.
 Ozawa had been a huge fan of Siegel-Schwall since 1966, when he was the first music director of the Ravinia Festival -- the summer home of the Chicago Symphony Orchestra.
 He used to see the band perform frequently at Chicago blues clubs, and suggested a blues-classical collaboration.
 Corky worked closely with Russo, and in 1968 they premiered "Three Pieces for Blues Band and Symphony Orchestra" with Ozawa and the Chicago Symphony Orchestra.
 Its success -- including a high-charting Billboard pop and classical single culled from the program -- led to Siegel-Schwall's performance with Arthur Fiedler and the Boston Pops Orchestra on an Evening At Pops program for PBS, and in 1979, Deutsche Grammophon's release of Russo: Street Music, Op.65 - A Blues Concerto, featuring Corky on harmonica and piano, received the French Government's Grand Prix du Disque award as well as the Recording of Special Merit in Stereo Review.

-After releasing two solo albums, Corky founded Corky Siegel's Chamber Blues, featuring himself on harmonica, piano and vocals, the West End String Quartet of top-flight Chicago classical string players, and Frank Donaldson on world percussion instruments.
+After releasing two solo albums, Corky founded Corky Siegel's Chamber Blues, featuring himself on harmonica, piano and vocals, the West End String Quartet of top-flight Chicago classical string players, and tabla and percussion instruments.
 The novel ensemble performed Siegel's pioneering blues/classical music compositions and released its self-titled debut album, Corky Siegel's Chamber Blues on Chicago's Alligator Records in 1994.
 Chamber Blues has two subsequent releases, 1998's Complementary Colors (Gadfly Records) and 2005's Corky Siegel’s Traveling Chamber Blues Show – Live (Alligator Records) prior to the release of 2017's DIFFERENT VOICES.

 Additionally, Corky has written and performed works for the Grant Park Symphony in Chicago and the National Symphony Orchestra at the Kennedy Center.
 He composed "Continuum" with renowned choreographers Alwin Nikolais and Murray Louis, and his music has also been choreographed and performed by five international ballet companies and has been used for numerous motion pictures and national TV specials, as well as the Olympic men's figure skating competition and the World Championship skating competition featuring U.S. Olympic gold medalists Torvill and Dean.
 His first commission from the Lancaster Symphony Orchestra, "Symphonic Blues #6", has already been performed many times around the world.
 His second commission is to be premiered in May of 2017 with the Lancaster Symphony Orchestra.